 Google had many years to improve their search algorithm beyond exact query matching.

-Nowadays Google SERPs vary based on:
+Nowadays, Google SERPs vary based on the following:

-- the searcher’s location
+- The searcher’s location

-- currently relevant context (i.e. current events, political climate, etc.)
+- Currently relevant context (i.e., current events, political climate, etc.)

-Just a few short years ago you could diagnose a possible penalty by a drop in organic traffic.
-Nowadays Google’s penalties have become much harder to diagnose.1Google wouldn’t drop your traffic right away, even if your site was affected by an update.
+A few short years ago, you could diagnose a possible penalty by a drop in organic traffic.
+Nowadays, Google’s penalties have become much harder to diagnose.
+Google wouldn’t drop your traffic right away, even if your site were affected by an update.
 Instead, there’s a slow and gradual decline in organic search visibility.

-As a result, brands usually aren’t aware of anything weird happening until it’s too late.
-Looking back, it’s often impossible to understand whether the decline happened due to any possible (and often retrospective) penalty or whether their site was simply falling behind more active competitors.
+As a result, brands usually aren’t aware of anything awry until it’s too late.
+Looking back, it’s often impossible to understand whether the decline occurred due to any possible (and often retrospective) penalty or whether their site fell behind more active competitors.

+Business search engine optimisation has changed over the past decade, but is still crucial to digital marketing success.
 Online search remains the most effective source of online traffic and visibility, and it’s not changing anytime soon.

-Consider some stats:
+Consider these stats:

-SEO remains extremely polarized with Google owning more than 90% of the market, but this doesn’t mean the industry is stale.
-Google is willing to adapt to emerging technologies too catering to the new ways consumers are using search to find answers and discover products.
+SEO remains highly polarised, with Google owning more than 90% of the market, but this doesn’t mean the industry is finished adapting.
+Google is also willing to adapt to emerging technologies, catering to the new ways consumers search for answers and discover products.
 Specifically, Google has to develop its algorithm to accommodate mobile and voice searching.

 When looking for SEO software and an SEO agency, pay attention to the following features and services:

-- Cross-location and cross-channel compatibility (i.e. the ability to monitor search results across multiple search engines)
+- Cross-location and cross-channel compatibility (i.e., the ability to monitor search results across multiple search engines)